ORNL/curifactory/sphinx/source/getting_started.rst

 -------

 A **record** is how curifactory keeps track of state in an experiment run.
-"State" includes the data, objects, and results associated with a set of parameters, e.g. a trained model that came from using a particular ``MyParams`` instance.
+"State" includes the data, objects, and results associated with a specific parameter set, e.g. a trained model that came from using a particular ``MyParams`` instance.
 The ``Record`` class is initialized with the current manager as well as the argument set to use.
 Records have a ``state`` dictionary, which holds intermediate data and objects